 The District projects 20,140 FTE students for the 2017-2018 school year and 21,592 FTE students in the 2022-2023 school year.
 Growth will be accommodated by the planned facilities.
-Per the formula in the adopted school impact fee ordinance, half of this factor is assigned to impact fees and half is the local share.
+Per the formula in the adopted school impact fee ordinance, half of the unfunded growth-related need is assigned to impact fees and half is the local share.